richchapler/AzureSolutionsDocumentation/docs/Data_Delivery_API.md

 ## Proposed Solution
 This solution will address requirements in two exercises:

-*	Exercise 1: Create an API using Function App and the sample StormEvents data on your Data Explorer Cluster / Database
+*	Exercise 1: Create an API using Function App, Data Explorer and StormEvents sample data

 ## Required Infrastructure
 This solution requires the following resources: